adobe/aem-core-cif-components/README.md

 For a list of requirements for previous versions, see [Historical System Requirements](VERSIONS.md).

-### AEM Commerce connector for Magento
+### AEM CIF Add-On

+For AEM as a Cloud Service deployments this project requires the CIF Add-On provisioned on each [AEM as a Cloud Service](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content-and-commerce/home.html?lang=en) environment.
+The CIF Add-On is installed automatically, no extra deployment is needed.
+The CIF Add-On is also available for local development with AEM SDK from [Software Distribution portal](https://experience.adobe.com/#/downloads/content/software-distribution/en/aemcloud.html).

-For AEM on-prem installations, this project requires the [AEM Commerce connector for Magento](https://github.com/adobe/commerce-cif-connector) to improve the authoring experience by leveraging the product pickers, product assets view and consoles provided by the connector package.
-The AEM Commerce connector must be installed separately as part of the customer project.
+For AEM on-prem installations, this project requires the AEM Commerce Add-On for AEM 6.5 to improve the authoring experience by leveraging the product pickers, product assets view, and product consoles provided by the connector package.
+The AEM Commerce Add-On for AEM 6.5 is also available on the [Software Distribution portal](https://experience.adobe.com/#/downloads/content/software-distribution/en/aem.html).
+It must be installed separately.

 ### AEM Sites Core Components